 - 4 tablespoon water

 - Peel and cut potatoes and add to the crockpot.
 2. In a medium non stick pan or cast iron skillet, heat oil and butter over medium-high until butter is melted and bubbly.
 3. While butter melts, toss stew meat in flour to coat, and season with salt and pepper.
 4. Add meat to the pan and brown 2-3 minutes a side.
 You want to add color, but not cook the meat through.
 5. Once meat is browned, transfer to the crockpot with the potatoes.
 6. Add the carrots, celery, mushrooms, onions and garlic to the pan you browned the meat in, season with salt and pepper, and toss to combine.
 7. Cook 2-3 minutes over medium heat to get a bit of color on the veggies, and transfer to the crockpot.
 8. Add the beef stock, wine, Worcestershire sauce, kitchen bouquet, rosemary and bay leaves.
 9. Cover crockpot with lid and cook on Iow 6-8 hours, or on high 4-5 hours, until meat is tender and breaks easily with a spoon and potatoes are cooked through.
-10. If adding cornstarch to thicken the stew, combine 4 tbsp cold water and 4 tbsp cornstarch and whisk until cornstarch is fully dissolved.
+10. If adding cornstarch to thicken the stew, combine 4 tablespoon cold water and 4 tablespoon cornstarch and whisk until cornstarch is fully dissolved.
 Stir well into stew.
 11. To make the dumplings, add cut biscuit dough to top of stew and cover, once beef is tender.
 Cook 35-40 minutes more on low, stirring once halfway through.

 Kitchen Bouquet is a browning and seasoning sauce that amps up the flavor of stews and gravies.